CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 Coming Soon

-• Comprehensive comparison of rule-based vs. learning-based navigation economics
+• Comprehensive economic comparison of rule-based vs. learning-based navigation

 • Diverse maps, robots reflecting infinite choices in the real world